 Virtual Lab desktop.
 GMetrix is found under Albers Applications.
 Enter the code below to access a full-length practice test.

-You will need to email AlbersExcel@seattleu.edu from your SeattleU email account to get a GMetrix access code.
+You will need to email AlbersExcel@seattleu.edu from your SeattleU email account to get a GMetrix access code, or you can visit the Albers Front Desk in person to request a code.

 There will be two voluntary two-day workshops offered each quarter to help you prepare for the EXCEL certification exam.
 Additional preparation and review hours outside of the workshop hours are necessary for success.
-The fee for the workshop is $50, and the workshops for Fall 2014 are scheduled:
+The fee for the workshop is $50, and the workshops for Winter 2015 are scheduled:

 Both workshops will take place in Pigott 328 and will be presented by Liz Wick, Albers Tech Support Specialist.
 She has achieved the Microsoft Office Certified Master level.